0riginaln0/fnl-raylib/readme.md

 API coverage is 99% (or maybe even 100%)

 Includes:
-- Built-in Raylib dynamic libraries for x64 Windows and Linux.
+- Built-in Raylib dynamic libraries for Windows and Linux (x64).
 - Makefile for Windows and Linux
 - Lume library
 - A couple of examples